 "Unfortunately, there are not many people in our country who can teach us about electric vehicles.
-We also learn Thom foreign books and visits to factories abroad," the Electric Arrow leader described one of the obstacles to which they came across in the process of developing an electric formula.
+We also learn from foreign books and visits to factories abroad," the Elec-

 The team members believe that the youth has the highest desire to initiate changes and that they lack the support of the competent institutions and companies.
 Their existence is confirming this thesis.

-"Formula Student contests are organized around the globe - from America, through Germany, Italy, the Czech" from foreign books and visits to factories abroad," the Elec-
+"Formula Student contests are organized around the globe - from America, through Germany, Italy, the Czech